 It’s not realistic and most of the time, such a move is counterproductive.
 And frankly these two ladies have mid to low level influence with the president.
 Jean-Pierre is a spokesperson and not a policy advisor for Haiti and she’s not well versed on those issues to take a career ending stand.
 Andre, the daughter of legendary singer Farah Juste, also doesn’t work on Haiti policy.

-It is like asking me to resign over The Times’ coverage of the Palestinian I can relate to their mistreatment by the government.
-Not going to do it.
+It is like asking me to resign over The Times’ coverage of the Palestinian

 I did leave the New York Times, as I knew I would eventually when I started working there on a cold January day in 1993, the week before Bill Clinton was inaugurated as the 42nd president of the United States.